hasanmoudud/geocompr/main.md

-To show how the system works let's create a function, `lonlat2UTM()` to calculate the EPSG code associated with any point on the planet as follows:^[
+To show how the system works let's create a function, `lonlat2UTM()` to calculate the EPSG code associated with any point on the planet as [follows](https://stackoverflow.com/a/9188972/):
-Credit: Josh O'Brien's post on [stackoverflow](https://stackoverflow.com/a/9188972) inspired this function.
-]

 <!-- Idea: create full function with message and flexibility in later chapter (RL) -->
 <!-- I think this code needs a short description (JM)-->